aspose-words-cloud/aspose-words-cloud-cpp/README.md

 - Read & write access to Document Object Model.
 - Thread safe

-## Enhancements in Version 21.4

-- Removed obsolete pdf save option 'EscapeUri'
-- SaveOptions now contains CustomTimeZoneInfo to set custom timezone when SdtType.Date structured document tag updated from custom XML
-- Url of child requests in batch can be full now (earlier it can be only relative)
-- Added 'RquestId' header to all responses
-- Remove boost and cpprest dependencies
-- Add openssl dependency
-- Support online methods
-- Support batch requests
-- Added DependsOn and ResultOf features support for batch requests

 ## Enhancements in Version 21.3

 - Added 'UpdateCreatedTimeProperty' save option